kartoza/sawps/docs/src/user/manual/explore/reports.md

          * Click on the filter to update the data display based on the user's filter selections.
      * Each filter is designed to help the user narrow down their dataset to view only the data that's relevant to their analysis.

 4. **Column Search**: Users can search for specific values within columns by selecting the column.
 This feature is especially useful when the user needs to locate specific data points within a large dataset.
-The table will dynamically filter to display selected column.
+The table will dynamically filter to display the selected column.
 5. **XLSX Format:** Click on the `DOWNLOAD DATA REPORT` button to download the current dataset in XLSX format.
 6. **CSV Format:** Click on the `DOWNLOAD DATA CSV` button to download the current dataset in CSV format.

 ### Report Type

-* **Activity Report:** Report on activity basis.
+* **Activity Report:** Report on an activity basis.
-* **Property Report:** Report on property basis.
+* **Property Report:** Report on a property basis.
-* **Species Report:** Report on species basis.
+* **Species Report:** Report on a species basis.
-* **Province Report:** Report on province basis.
+* **Province Report:** Report on a province basis.
-Only member of `National data consumer` group can see this report.
+Only members of `National data consumer` group can see this report.
 * **Sampling Report:** Filter data by property.
-Member of `National data consumer` or `Regional data consumer` **CAN NOT** see this report.
+Members of `National data consumer` or `Regional data consumer` **CAN NOT** see this report.

-User group is configurable from the User Table in the [Django Admin](../../../administrator/manual/django-admin.md).
+The user group is configurable from the User Table in the [Django Admin](../../../administrator/manual/django-admin.md).

 #### Activity Report